Skip to main content

 When the credit appears

-The referral credit does not appear instantly.
-Octopus says it can add the £50 once the new customer has fully switched over and their first month's Direct Debit has been successfully taken.
-Octopus also says this typically takes around four weeks from when the new customer joins, although it can take longer if the switch is delayed.
+The credit does not appear instantly.
+Octopus says it can add the £50 once the switch is complete and the qualifying conditions have been met.
+It can take longer if the switch, account setup or first payment is delayed.

 1. You start from a valid referral link and submit the switch request.